 Last Updated on

-Although many business owners are attracted to the series LLC because it allows them to form multiple LLCs with greater ease, this structure is only recognized in a few states: Alabama, Delaware, the District of Columbia, Illinois, Indiana, Iowa, Kansas, Missouri, Montana, Nevada, North Dakota, Oklahoma, Puerto Rico, Tennessee, Texas, Utah, Wisconsin, and Wyoming.
+Although many business owners are attracted to the Series Limited Liability Company because it allows them to form multiple LLCs with greater ease, this structure is only recognized in a few states: Alabama, Delaware, the District of Columbia, Illinois, Indiana, Iowa, Kansas, Missouri, Montana, Nevada, North Dakota, Oklahoma, Puerto Rico, Tennessee, Texas, Utah, Wisconsin, and Wyoming.

 Within these states, the statutes providing for series LLCs are all different and the requirements should be thoroughly examined before attempting to structure your business.